Saturday, August 11, 2018

 Clare founded the Order of Poor Ladies (Poor Clares) at San Damiano and led it (also never leaving it) for 40 years.
 Everywhere the Franciscans established themselves throughout Europe, there also went the Poor Clares, depending solely on alms, forced to have complete faith in God to provide for their needs, through people’s kind hearts and generosity; this lack of land-based revenues was a new idea at the time.
 Clare’s mother and sisters later joined the order, and there are still thousands of members living lives of silence and prayer, throughout the world and in our own United States.

-Toward the end of her life, when she was too ill to attend Mass, an image of the service would display on the wall of her cell; thus her patronage of television.
+Toward the end of her life, when she was too ill to attend Mass, an image of the service would display on the wall of her cell; thus her patronage of television, and no doubt in our day: computer screens and movie screens.
 She was ever the close friend and spiritual student of Francis, who apparently led her soul into the light at her death!
 Clare died on August 11, 1253 of natural causes.

 Blessed are the poor in spirit; the Kingdom of heaven is theirs!